equinor/design-system/README.md

 We currently don’t support the font-display property, so if that’s something you need then please let us know.

-### The logo
+## Logo

-When it comes to the logo, we have two versions – primary and horizontal – and you pick the colour with a fragment identifier in the url.
+When it comes to the Equinor logo, we have two versions – primary and horizontal – and you pick the colour with a fragment identifier in the url.
 The following example uses the primary logo in red, other colour options are white and black – with black being the default if you omit the fragment identifier.

+### Usage

 ```html
 <img src="https://eds-static.equinor.com/logo/equinor-logo-primary.svg#red" alt="Equinor" />